nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-07-10-asset_protection.md

 ### 1. Separate Personal and Business Assets:

-Establishing a legal entity, such as a corporation or [limited liability company (LLC)](https://www.businessinitiative.org/what-does-llc-mean/), can create a clear separation between personal and business assets, protecting personal wealth from potential business liabilities.
+Establishing a legal entity, such as a corporation or <a href="https://www.businessinitiative.org/llc/what-does-llc-mean/" target="_blank">limited liability company (LLC)</a>, can create a clear separation between personal and business assets, protecting personal wealth from potential business liabilities.

 ### 2. Obtain Adequate Insurance: